jmehami1/probabilistic_light_source_modelling/README.md

    ​	b.
 Captured frame and hyperspectral images to build the GP model w.r.t to the light source.

+3. Calculate estimated reflectance from radiance hypercubes

-3. Estimate reflectance using different methods which incorporate the radiant intensity information from the GP light model
+   ​	a.
+Estimated reflectance using existing Robles and Krebs method with information from GP light source model.

+   ​	b.
+Estimate reflectance using our method of KrebsShape which incorporates shape information (surface normals)